rangle/ngCourse2/migrate/ng-upgrade/order_of_operations.md

 - Convert all service dependencies from AngularJS to Angular
   - Move existing `.factory` Angular services to `.service`
   - Leverage TypeScript classes
-  - Use `upgradeAdapter.downgradeNg2Provider(ServiceName)` to expose Angular service to Angular 1
+  - Use `downgradeComponent(ServiceName)` to expose Angular service to Angular 1
 - Repeat this process until all components have been converted to Angular